mitmadness/AssetBundleCompiler/README.md

     // @see https://docs.unity3d.com/ScriptReference/BuildTarget.html
     .for(WebGL)

+    // Lets you define build options.
+Those are always flags, and the key names represent
+    // member names of the UnityEditor.BuildAssetBundleOptions enum.
+    .withBuildOptions({ chunkBasedCompression: true, strictMode: true, /* etc */ })

     // This lets you define a simple logger to get simple text updates about the conversion.
     .withLogger(message => console.log(message))